■ site map

 In the similar manner, development of Alzheimer's can result from any form of mitochondrial dysfunction.

-In light of this, report of a diagnosed Alzheimer's dementia reversed to age-related memory loss by a 2-year treatment consisting of selected supplements combined with gluten-free diet (R. L. Hoffman) don't come as a surprise.
+In light of this, report of a diagnosed Alzheimer's dementia reversed to age-related memory loss by a 2-year treatment consisting of selected supplements combined with gluten-free diet (Dr. Ronald Hoffman) don't come as a surprise.
 Vitamin B6/9/12 supplementation lowered homocysteine blood level, and may have remedied vascular dementia caused by it.
 High-dose supplementation of inositol - needed for body's synthesis of lecithin - may have improved acethylcholine production.
 Antioxidant cocktail may have helped by suppressing inflammatory process, and mitochondrial enhancers like CoQ10, NADH and carnitine by strengthening the overall cellular function.